thamyixiang/Notes/2026-02-tsinghua-optionality.md

 A recent Tsinghua result has been framed as a technical breakthrough.

 The algorithm itself probably won’t matter to most people.
-What stood out to me was the culture signal behind it — a willingness to try approaches others had already decided would not work.
+What stood out to me was the culture signal behind it: a willingness to try approaches others had already decided would not work.

 When I think about long-term options, especially investing, I try not